 The collection of Ethernet ports marked 'B' provide power and reset message connectivity.
-The AP1-4 ports provide ancillary power to panels which may require it.
-The dual fader panel, for example, requires a secondary power connection form one of these AP ports to drive the second row of faders.
+The AP1-4 ports provide ancillary power in Artemis to drive the TFT touch panels and some ancillary circuits.

 Note however, that power provided by the AP ports will be interrupted in the case of a surface reset.

-The SPR ports, as described earlier, provide power to the surface switches.
-Any free SPR ports can be used to provide uninterruptible power to any internal components which may require it.
-Connections between the rack and surface switches, and the surface switches and the POE switches are highlighted in Figure 3.
+switches and the POE switches are highlighted in Figure 3.